edgelesssys/constellation-azuredisk-csi-driver/edgeless/EDG.md

 allowVolumeExpansion: true
 ```

-Please not that [volume expansion](https://kubernetes.io/blog/2018/07/12/resizing-persistent-volumes-using-kubernetes/) is not supported for integrity protected disks.
+Please note that [volume expansion](https://kubernetes.io/blog/2018/07/12/resizing-persistent-volumes-using-kubernetes/) is not supported for integrity-protected disks.

 ## Cleanup